Consensys/doc.teku/docs/reference/cli/index.md

   </TabItem>
 </Tabs>

-Specifies the network interface(s) on which the node listens for P2P communication.
+The network interface(s) on which the node listens for P2P communication.
 The default is `0.0.0.0` (all interfaces).
 You can define up to 2 interfaces, with one being IPv4 and the other IPv6.

 ### `p2p-nat-method`